 San Antonio is a popular Texas destination for many reasons: history, culture, art, excitement, the list goes on.
 From the Alamo to the zoo, San Antonio is a vibrant composite of cultures, histories, and modern attractions.
 If you like a colorful, fun environment, great food, and good people, there's no better place than San Antonio, Texas for your senior trip.

 1. The Alamo

 The most famous landmark in Texas, the Alamo is the obvious first-stop destination for any visitor of San Antonio.
-Originally a missionary outpost, the Alamo became a military fort and the site of 13-day siege between a small band of brave Texans and the army of General Santa Anna.
+Originally a missionary outpost, the Alamo became a military fort and the site of a 13-day siege between a small band of brave Texans and the army of General Santa Anna.
 Though the Alamo fell, it remains a symbol of bravery, the power of will, and the livelihood of the Republic of Texas.

-Located on the banks of the lovely San Antonio River, the Riverwalk is a vibrant and vivacious entertainment, shopping, and dining district.
+Located on the banks of the lovely San Antonio River, the Riverwalk are a vibrant and vivacious entertainment, shopping, and dining district.
 Find five-star dining and delicious affordable eats mingling with the scents of handmade soap shops, the sounds of frivolity, and the gentle lapping of the water.
 Come with your group and explore the area that has made a reputation as the face of social San Antonio.